 Dudhwa Tiger Reserve has opened but with strict Covid guidelines.
 While you aren’t allowed to get your own vehicle in the park, there are jeep safaris with social distancing norms enforced.
 You can stay within the park premises in Dudhwa huts, although only two people can share one hut owing to Covid guidelines.

 Nearest Airport: Chaudhary Charan Singh International Airport, Lucknow (238 km away)

 Nearest Railway Station: Palia Kalan (17 km away)

 Road: Dudhwa Tiger Reserve is connected to Mailani and Bareilly, which are connected to major cities.

 Kaziranga National Park, Assam

-Within the calm of this wilderness live many, many species of animals – the most renowned among them being the greater one-horned rhinoceros.
-While you’re almost sure to see these majestic creatures, if you’re lucky, you might even get to see elephants or even the elusive tiger – at a distance, hopefully.
+Within the calm of this wilderness live many, many species of animals; the most renowned among them being the greater one-horned rhinoceros.
+While you’re almost sure to see these majestic creatures, if you’re lucky, you might even get to see elephants or even the elusive tiger (at a safe distance, hopefully).